ethereum/consensus-specs/specs/eip4844/p2p-interface.md

 may not be available beyond the initial distribution via gossip.

-Before consuming the next response chunk, the response reader SHOULD verify the blobs sidecar is well-formatted and correct w.r.t. the expected KZG commitments through `verify_blobs_sidecar`.
+Before consuming the next response chunk, the response reader SHOULD verify the blobs sidecar is well-formatted and correct w.r.t. the expected KZG commitments through `validate_blobs_sidecar`.

 `BlobsSidecarsByRange` is primarily used to sync blobs that may have been missed on gossip.